Please note: I receive commissions for purchases made through links in this post: https://honeygusto.com/safety-razor

 So the table lists the items I used for this shave video or ones I’ve used previously, but I’ll break each one down in more detail.

-Safety razor: There’s a reason the Muhle closed-comb razor has 298 reviews on Amazon UK alone, with a 4.4-star rating.
+Safety razor: There’s a reason the Muhle closed-comb razor has 1,253 reviews on Amazon, with a 4.6-star rating.
 It’s awesome.
 This is the only safety razor I have ever used.
 I’ll quite happily experiment with blades, soaps, lotions and brushes but leave me alone with this baby!
 The closed comb means not as much of the blade is exposed so it’s great for us with sensitive skin.

-Derby razor blades: Let’s breakdown the price here of this 100 blades pack.
+Derby razor blades: Let’s breakdown the price here of this 100 blades pack for around £8.00.
 The downside is if you buy the blades and they don’t suit your skin, you’ve got 100 blades to go through.
 I vouch for these blades but if you want to test the waters, it would be wise to go with a single pack of 10 blades.
-Muhle has an excellent one for you to try.
+Wilkinson has an excellent one for you to try with 10 blades for under £5.00.
 Furthermore, it’s normal to get 4-5 shaves/blade.
-They are pretty darn expensive upfront at £41.69 but there are 200 blades that’ll provide a luxury shave.
-That would last me 5 years at my rate of shaving.
+But the Derby blades offer is as cheap as it gets for the quality on offer…

 Let’s say you wet shave 2-3 times/week, meaning you’re getting an average of 10 days out of each blade.
 Let’s presume 5 shaves * 100 blades = 500 shaves.
 The Derby 100 pack, therefore, delivers £8/500 = 0.016 pence per shave.
 That’s crazy: a tenth of a penny.
 If you’re getting 500 shaves from the pack, providing you’re shaving once/day (some guys opt for twice) and only 2-3 times/week, 500 shaves mean 1000 days, which is TWO and a HALF YEARS out of an £8 purchase.